mfnalex/PAPI-Replace/README.md

 ## Note

-This is a standalone plugin that hooks into PAPI, not an ecloud extension.
-You'll have to put the .jar into your plugins/ folder and restart the server.
+This is a standalone PlaceholderAPI expansion.
+Do NOT put it into your plugins, but into the `expansions` folder of PlaceholderAPI.

+I'm currently waiting to get an account on the PlaceholderAPI site, so I can submit it as official ECloud extension.

 [//]: # (## Todo)